 The average credit card debt per household hovers around $5,700, according to the U.S. Federal Reserve.
 With such a high balance, those who can’t afford to pay more than the minimum due are wasting money on interest and will struggle to dig themselves out of debt.

 Now is a great time to look into new credit cards that may be offering 0% interest on balance transfers for a set time, which could be for anywhere from 12 to as much as 21 months.
-Here are our top-rated balance transfer cards:
+Here is our top-rated balance transfer card:

 A balance transfer buys you more time to make payments toward the actual balance without accruing additional interest and gives you more flexibility in your payments.
 Just make sure you read the fine print and can pay down the balance in full before the promotional date is up to avoid potential retroactive interest charges.